mokasin/apw/README.md

 [Awesome WM](http://awesome.naquadah.org/), using the awful progressbar widget, to display default's sink volume and control Pulseaudio.

-It's compatible to Awesome 3.5.
+It's compatible with Awesome 3.5.

 First time I'm using Lua.
 So it might be a little bit quirky.